This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Remove the fat cap that covers the side of the short ribs.
+- Remove the fat cap and silver skin from the meat side of the short ribs to fully expose the meat.

-- Pre-heat the grill to 275 degrees and set for indirect heat.
-Place the seasoned short ribs directly on the grates and smoke for 2 hours.
+- Pre-heat the grill to 250 degrees and set for indirect heat.
+Place the seasoned short ribs directly on the grates and smoke for 3-4 hours or until the internal temperature reaches 160-170 degrees.

 Check out the Recipes Page for other tasty ideas!